TeamPiccolo/piccolo3-packaging/README.md

 ```

 ## Clone the required repositories
-The Piccolo repositories are required.
+If you have not already cloned the Piccolo repositories the clone them:

 ```
 cd /home/pi/somewhere